Following the UK Government's introduction of new apprenticeship schemes, there are now more apprenticeships out there than ever before.

 Before you begin reading though, take a look at this infographic below from the Industry Apprenticeship Council, which provides some interesting survey results about apprenticeships in the UK:

-One of the most popular choices out there, engineering apprenticeships are one of the highest paying.
+Engineering apprenticeships are one of the most popular choices out there, and they're also among the best paid apprenticeships.
 Engineering itself is a wide-ranging field and you can find yourself working as an architectural, chemical, civil or electrical engineer, to name a few.
 There are also a large number of mechanical engineering apprenticeships in the UK with motor companies.
 Rolls Royce has been running one of the best school leaver programmes for the last 4 years and in 2015, recruited 300 people on to its scheme.

 Similarly, aerospace company BAE Systems, offers one of the best apprenticeship schemes in the UK.
 It's also the UK’s biggest employer of professional engineers with 18,000 employees in total.
 Take a look at this video from the Association for Project Management which interviews an apprentice from BAE Systems: